3mdeb/3mdeb-website/content/terms-conditions.md

 warranties or conditions of merchantability, merchantable quality, fitness for a particular purpose, durability, title, and non-infringement.

-In no case shall 3mdeb Embedded Systems, our directors, officers, employees affiliates, agents, contractors, interns, suppliers, service providers or licensors be liable for any injury, loss, claim, or any direct, indirect, incidental, punitive, special, or consequential damages of any kind, including,
+In no case shall 3mdeb sp. z o.o., our directors, officers, employees affiliates, agents, contractors, interns, suppliers, service providers or licensors be liable for any injury, loss, claim, or any direct, indirect, incidental, punitive, special, or consequential damages of any kind, including,